 The Best Ways to Prevent Repossession

 If you have fallen behind on car payments and you still have possession of your vehicle, the simplest and most cost-effective way to address the situation may be to file Chapter 7 Bankruptcy or Chapter 13 Bankruptcy.
-Each one possesses its own set of advantages that may allow you to stop repossession.
+Each option possesses its own set of advantages that may allow you to stop repossession.

 Chapter 7 Bankruptcy may allow you to stop or prevent repossession by: